Skip to main content

 Community College Summer Institute (CCSI)

-CCSI at the School of Information at the University of Michigan welcomes community college students from all study backgrounds and experiences to spend 3 days at the Ann Arbor campus exploring the field of information science and the University of Michigan.
-During this free institute, students will participate in an array of sessions targeting topics in the field of information to admissions and personal strengths.
+CCSI at the School of Information at the University of Michigan welcomes community college students from all study backgrounds and experiences to spend 3 days at the Ann Arbor campus exploring the field of information science and U-M. During this free institute, students will participate in sessions targeting topics in the field of information, admissions, and personal strengths.
+Who can attend?
+All community college students are welcomed!
+The program is a great fit for:

 • students looking to explore the University of Michigan and the field of information.